chanzuckerberg/cellxgene-census/README.md

 - R and Python support.
 - Export to AnnData and Seurat.

-## CELLxGENE Census Data Releases
+## Census Data Releases

-The Cell Census data release plans are detailed [here](./docs/cell_census_data_release_info).
+The Census data release plans are detailed [here](./docs/cell_census_data_release_info.md).

-Shortly, starting in mid 2023 Cell Census long-term supported data releases will be publish every 6 months and will be publicly accessible for at least 5 years.
+Shortly, starting in mid 2023 Census long-term supported data releases will be published every 6 months and will be publicly accessible for at least 5 years.
 In addition, weekly releases will be published without any guarantee of permanence.

-## CELLxGENE Census Data Organization
+## Census Data Organization

 The Census follows a specific [data schema](https://github.com/chanzuckerberg/cellxgene-census/blob/main/docs/cell_census_schema.md).
 Briefly, the Census is a collection of a variety of **[SOMA objects](https://github.com/single-cell-data/SOMA/blob/main/abstract_specification.md#foundational-types)** organized with the following hierarchy.